grounds/grounds-exec/docs/NEW_LANGUAGE.md

 - A shell script `run.sh` that must be copied inside the image.

-Images are built has an executable `docker` image.
+Images are built has an executable Docker image.
 This allow us to do:

     $ docker run grounds/exec-ruby "puts 42"
     42